Requiem (Fisher novel)

 Requiem is a novel by the American writer A. E. Fisher set during the Great Depression in Pittsburgh, Pennsylvania.
 It tells the story of a week in the life of a family of six struggling to survive.

+Requiem was published in 1933 by The John Day Company.
+Fisher's last novel, "Marriage in Blue," was a slightly Hemingway tale of American expatriates abroad.